 Lake above the Ocean

 I found out about the Faroe Islands this year and booked my plane ticket almost immediately.
-It’s one of those magical places in Europe that’s not overrun with tourists yet because it’s still remote.
+These Islands make for one of those magical places in Europe.
+Tourists haven’t overrun it yet because it’s still quite remote.
 However, I’m not sure for how much longer.
 It gets more and more popular everyday.
-Sørvágsvatn is one of the most famous locations.
-It’s an easy hike to the lake above the ocean that takes forty-five minutes to an hour each way.
+Sørvágsvatn, perhaps the most famous spot, draws people to this destination.
+The hike to the lake above the ocean takes forty-five minutes to an hour each way.
 They just started charging to hike to Sørvágsvatn, and you may be required to hire a guide to take you.
 If you need a guide, I recommend the hiking company we joined on a trip to Kalsoy called MM Tours.
 They offer cool tour options and gave us really good advice on how to find the best spots in the Faroe Islands.

-This time the hike was just with the couple, and it wasn’t too crowded, as early spring is a good time to avoid the crowd.
-The weather in the Faroe Islands can be unpredictable.
-We lucked out avoiding rain and only had to deal with minimal wind.
-Karita and Jogvan are a local couple, and they told us that little wind was rare.
-I went back another day to enjoy the view once more, and it was 10 times more windy plus it started hailing.
+This time we hiked without a guide, and it wasn’t too crowded, as early spring is a good time to avoid the crowd.
+The weather in the Faroe Islands will keep you on your toes.
+We lucked out avoiding rain and only dealt with minimal wind.
+Karita and Jogvan are a local couple, and they told us that having that little wind was rare.
+I went back another day to enjoy the view once more, and the wind was 10x stronger, plus it started hailing.
 So they weren’t wrong!
 They were such a fun-loving couple, and I can’t think of anyone better to adventure out there with for a first time!

 Hike to Sørvágsvatn